axelang/axe-docs/docs/features/generics.md

 ## `when`/`is` clauses

-Generic `when`/`is` clauses can also be applied in more complex, nested contexts, where multiple type parameters interact with one another.
+Generic `when`/`is` clauses can also be applied in more complex, nested contexts, where multiple type parameters interact with each other.

 In the following example, the `list_contains` function is written to operate on both integer lists and string lists, even though the comparison logic differs between the two cases: